lmgorman/CoTS-RNAseq/LMG_Lab_Notebook.md

 #Re running truncate script with
-gff file (non truncated)
-and seeing if the header length set to 20 now works
+gff file and fasta (non truncated) and seeing if the header length set to 20 now works

-squeue -j 48445296
+squeue -j 48448089